VPN Tunnel

 2. **Access your applications**: If you have a web application running on a server within your on-premises network, simply access it using the internal IP (e.g., `http:/<internal-ip-addr>:8080`).

-2. Share this key, the expiration date (if applicable), and an IP address or domain on your private network that we can ping to test the connection.
-We will provide a 1Password vault for secure credential sharing.
+It may also be helpful to share an IP address or domain on your private network that Violet can ping to test the connection.

 ### **Troubleshooting tips**